 Our special children need the structure and routine of a day clearly mapped out for them.
 So use a planner, or list, or visual timetable.
-Google pictures to use if he prefers.
+Google pictures to use if preferred.
 Make it really clear exactly what is going to happen that day.

-Decide together what the day should look like so that he feels like his opinions matter.
-He will be less reluctant to ‘pop to the shops’ if he knows something more motivating is happening after.
+Decide together what the day should look like so that they feel like their opinions matter.
+They will be less reluctant to ‘pop to the shops’ if something more motivating is happening after.

 I have also made some planners which clearly shows your child what chores need doing before you leave.
 So it is clear and means you don’t have to keep nagging and repeating yourself.
 If you’d like a copy email me email@example.com

 Our children with ADHD find making and keeping friends really tricky.
 Their natural impulsivity, lagging skills and a feeling of being too overwhelming causes our children to be left out of social arrangements.
 This can feel lonely during the long holidays.

 Arrange for playdates at your home and help your child with the social skills of turn-taking and letting your guest choose.
 Keep it short and have plenty of activities on hand.
 Go outside or take them to the park or for a run.

 Get your child involved in an activity or club that really motivates them and they enjoy.
 They are more likely going to find other children who are like them and understand their needs.
 Clubs like robotics, art, lego.
 Or find a specialist centre that actually caters for children with special needs like Therapeutic Hooves, Chicken Shed or Potential Kids